Salary Reduction Reasons

 Is a Salary Reduction Even Legal for an Employee?

 In a salary reduction, an employer lowers the amount of pay that you receive as payment for the job you perform.
 Seems unfair?
-Sometimes your employer needs to reduce your paycheck for a variety of reasons.
+It may feel that way.
+However, feelings aside, sometimes your employer needs to reduce your paycheck for a variety of reasons.

 Two Most Common Reasons for a Salary Reduction

-Employers have many reasons why they might need to reduce your pay.
+Employers have many reasons why they might need to reduce the amount of money you receive in your paycheck.
 These are the two most common reasons why an employer might do a salary reduction.

 Your Organization Is Experiencing Economic Challenges

 An organization that is experiencing economic challenges may ask you to take a salary reduction.

 An economic downturn, a weather event or another unpredictable happening such as the coronavirus crisis has affected the company's sales, profitability, or its ability to succeed, or even operate, as a business.
 The company needs to save money but the employer has decided that they cannot operate successfully without the current number of employees.

 Thus, employee layoffs, employee furloughs, or any solution that will affect their ability to serve customers and create the product are not viable choices for the business.
 In a salary reduction situation, employees are generally not happy with the pay cut.
 But, depending on the economic circumstances, they may appreciate keeping their jobs, and especially, their benefits.